lukezhangui/thoughts/A journal of learning and experiments.md

 # learning about movement and the effect on intelligence  #

 I have always thought that eventually, learning thru movement will have an effect on intelligence.
-Originally, I thought that it would make memory easier, make visualization clearer and better, and other things generally related to the normal concept of smartness.
-That is, someone that can respond faster, recall more, and make many associations.
+Originally, I thought that it would make memory easier, make visualization clearer and better, and other things generally related to the normal concept of smartness - That is, someone that can respond faster, recall more, and make many associations.

 I had always knew that this was likely to be a poor model of intelligence, and that the actual improvements would likely to be broader and less...directly... applicable.